e-bourazani/coref-climate-editorials/README.md

 # Coreference resolution for role entities in Science and Nature editorials

 ## Overview
-This project implements discourse analysis through coreference resolution, to investigate what coreference behavior reveals about discourse entities in science/nature editorials.
+This project implements discourse analysis through coreference resolution, to investigate what coreference behavior reveals about discourse entities in climate change editorials.
+The dataset is derived from the NatSciEdCC corpus(Stede et el.,2023).
+The models used for automatic coreference resolution are F-Coref (Otmazgin et al., 2022) and Stanza Coreference (Qi et al., 2020).

 The pipeline consists of five stages:
 1. Preprocessing raw csv data